Medical innovation bill sails through Congress

-In one of their last moves of the year, U.S. lawmakers in the House of Representatives and the Senate cleared legislation designed to boost medical innovation and stem the growing opioid abuse crisis.
-The 21st Century Cures Act (H.R.
-34) now heads to President Obama, who is expected to sign the bill into law.
+In one of their last moves of the year, U.S. lawmakers cleared legislation designed to boost medical innovation and stem the growing opioid abuse crisis.
+President Barack Obama signed the 21st Century Cures Act into law on Dec.
+13.

 The bipartisan legislation authorizes $6.3 billion over 10 years to be funneled to the National Institutes of Health, the Food & Drug Administration, and states.
 But the money is not guaranteed.
 Congress would still need to approve the funding each year.